-- Transfers to and from reserves in the year are made in line with the Council's policy framework for earmarked reserves as approved as part of the annual budget setting process.
-In addition, some roll forward requests of budget underspends have been recommended for approval as part of the outturn report where there is no annual budget provision in 2023/24. - 6.5 The 2022/23 outturn report covers the final budget monitoring position for the year and provides a detailed commentary covering the budget variances and the reasons behind some of these, a copy of which can be found on the September Cabinet agenda.
-The reasons for some of the more significant movements included in the summary above in percentage terms are as follows: - Employee Costs The majority of the variance in employee costs, totalling £2,151k, is attributed to adjustments in current service costs for the Local Government Pension Scheme.
+- 6.4 Transfers to and from reserves in the year are made in line with the Council's policy framework for earmarked reserves as approved as part of the annual budget setting process.
+In addition, some roll forward requests of budget underspends have been recommended for approval as part of the outturn report where there is no annual budget provision in 2025/26. - 6.5 The 2024/25 outturn report covers the final budget monitoring position for the year and provides a detailed commentary covering the budget variances and the reasons behind some of these, a copy of which can be found on the September Cabinet agenda.
+The reasons for some of the more significant movements included in the summary above in percentage terms are as follows: - Employee Costs The majority of the variance in employee costs, totalling £1,649k, is attributed to savings arising from vacant posts alongside adjustments in current service costs for the Local Government Pension Scheme.
 This adjustment represents the difference between the Council's cash contributions to the Pension Fund during the year and the value of pensions accrued during the same period, as determined by the actuary.
 These additional costs are reversed out under net operating expenditure, resulting in no impact on the revenue outturn position.
-However, the increase is reflected in long-term liabilities on the Balance Sheet. - Premises The overspend in premises included significant amounts including a £315k overspend on the repairs and maintenance on the council's assets (including car parks, public conveniences, and temporary accommodation).
-An overspend of £273k utility charges, and £188k overspend on insurance premiums as a result of revaluations. - Transport Saving in mileage claims and vehicle insurance have been offset by higher fuel costs resulting in an underspend of £13k. - Supplies and Services The overall overspend is attributed to several key factors: a net overspend of £567k on increased Bed and Breakfast costs, partly offset by housing benefits and client contributions, driven by the cost-of-living crisis; a £387k overspend on grants and contributions paid out, such as hardship grants, which are funded by external grants; and a £152k overspend on the leisure contract due to renegotiation, which increased costs for 2022/23 but is expected to reduce costs in future years.
-The main items offsetting these overspends are savings of £47k on insurances, a £54k reduction in the provision for bad and doubtful debts, and the planned use of reserves totalling £588k, including funds for Environmental Sustainability, Local Plan expenditure, and Community grants. - Transfer Payments The underspend relates to the total of amount of housing benefits paid out in 2022/23 being lower than anticipated.
-However this is offset by a reduction in Subsidy received from the Department for works and Pensions (DWP). - Capital Financing Costs The current General Fund position excludes the final capital adjustments; these do not have an impact on the Council's final outturn revenue position. - Income The favourable variance of £3,157k is primarily due to various underspends, offset by some areas of overspend.
-Key contributors include: £2,574k in grant funding received during the year, which has been used to cover additional costs such as staffing, grants, and contributions paid out; £1,104k in other recoverable charges related to benefit overpayment debt and temporary accommodation costs; service income, including Car Parks, contributing £342k; and underspends in Waste and Recycling, totalling £417k.
-However, a £1,376k variance in Housing Benefit Subsidy was recorded, including a £495k reduction in subsidy payment volume.
-This was offset by a significant income shortfall of £714k, driven by a cap on the recoverable subsidy for temporary accommodation costs.
+However, the increase is reflected in long-term liabilities on the Balance Sheet. - Premises The underspend in premises included an underspend of £211k relating to maintenance costs, offset by an overspend in Grounds & Maintenance of £28k, and an overspend in Premises Running Costs of £43k. - Transport Small underspend of £5k is due net differences between fewer mileage claim expenses than budgeted for, offset by additional expense in relation to the electric pooled vehicle fleet. - Supplies and Services The overall underspend is attributed to several key factors: a net underspend of £59k on Equipment Purchases & Materials; a £7k underspend on Clothing, Uniform & Laundry; a net overspend on Printing & Stationery of £154k; an increase income relating to Fees & Services of £1,026k.
+There was a net underspend of £86k relating to Communications & Computing; a net underspend of £17k relating to Subscriptions & Allowances; an overspend of £3k relating to Insurance; an overspend of £323k relating to Grants & Subscriptions; a net underspend of £80k relating to Other Supplies & Services. - Transfer Payments The overspend relates to the total of amount of housing benefits paid out in 2024/25 being higher than anticipated.
+However, this is offset by a reduction in Subsidy received from the Department for works and Pensions (DWP). - Capital Financing Costs The current General Fund position excludes the final capital adjustments; these do not have an impact on the Council's final outturn revenue position. - Income The favourable variance of £2,111k is primarily due to various underspends.
+Key contributors include: Other Grants & Reimbursements in which an additional £1,080k was received during the year.
+An additional £1,052k was received in relation to Customer & Client Receipts.
+The remaining movements are due to small offsetting movements in government grants £302k adverse variance, Interest which had a favourable variance of £10k, and internal charges which had a favourable variance of £270k.